The Database Doctor

 Undo: D2 <- D1 <- D3 <- D4 <- D5 <- D6 <- D7 <- D8 <- D9 <- D10

-If I now find myself at D10 after an "oh s*** event" where a user issued a massive DELETE and commited it.
+Assume I find myself at D10 after an "oh s*** event" where a user issued a massive DELETE and commited it.
 I could use the reverse delta and rewind by applying D9<-D10 - which brings the database back to D9 - before the DELETE.
 Databases typically refer to the reverse delta as the "undo".

 Log Sequence Numbers and Friends